iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 The following values are reserved and cannot reference other networks:
 1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency
-2. `dev` references the test network known as "devnet" or "testnet" maintained by the IOTA Foundation.
+2. `test` references the test network known as "devnet" or "testnet" maintained by the IOTA Foundation.

 When no IOTA network is specified, it is assumed that the DID is located on the `main` network.
 This means that the following DIDs will resolve to the same DID Document:
 ```
 did:iota:main:H3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV
 did:iota:H3C2AVvLMv6gmMNam3uVAjZpfkcJCwDwnZn6z3wXmqPV
 ```

-### Network-Shard

-In a future update to the network, IOTA will likely have shards containing subsets of the Tangle.
-While this is currently not the case, the space in the DID is reserved and implementations should be able to handle this extra field.
-The value can currently be ignored.
-If the `network-shard` is present, `iota-network` must be present and therefore cannot be omitted.

 ### IOTA-Tag